EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud_python.md

     ![](media/feature_details.png)

-## Step 9: Check the Data Insight of the Device
+## Step 9: Checking the Data Insight of the Device

 Go to **Time Series Data Management > Data Insights** and select the **SmartBattery_Device_a01** device to view the real-time current data report in minutes.